laanwj/ast_pickler/readme.rst

 Warnings / Limitations
 =======================

-* Does not support cycles in the object graph (like pickle).
+* Does not support cycles in the object graph (unlike pickle).
 These currently result in an infinite loop.

-* Does not support all the Python types yet.
+* Does not support all the Python built-in types yet.

 * As this library literally generates and executes Python code, the same warnings apply as for pickle and marshal: do not use this over untrusted channels, or accept serialized objects in this format from untrusted sources.

+* Like with pickle, the module which contains pickled objects must be available for import when unpickling.

 * Note: this is just a toy experiment, it is *not* well-tested enough for production code.
+It needs code to handle corner cases etc...

 Comparison to marshal
 =====================

 Marshal is the underlying format for Python modules.
 However, marshal can only serialize basic python data types, not complete objects.
 This library can do the same, but also supports serialization of arbitrary objects...

 TODO